Lancaster, Massachusetts: Education

 Lancaster is served by the Nashoba Regional School District.
-It is also the site of the former Atlantic Union College and of South Lancaster Academy, incorporated in 1882–1883.
+The town is also served by Minuteman Regional Technical High School It is also the site of the former Atlantic Union College and of South Lancaster Academy, incorporated in 1882–1883.
 The Dr. Franklin Perkins School is a private special education school located in the town.
 Trivium School, founded in 1979, is a private Catholic college preparatory school occupying the former estate of E. V. R. Thayer Jr.

 Library

 Lancaster's public Thayer Memorial Library first opened in 1868.
 In fiscal year 2008, the town of Lancaster spent 1.74% ($259,465) of its budget on its public library—approximately $36 per person, per year.